-BEAM requires Java 1.8 JDK.
+BEAM requires Java 1.8 JDK / JRE to be installed.
 If a different version of java is already installed on your system, please upgrade the version to 1.8.
-See this link for steps to check the current version of your JDK.
+See this link for steps to check the current version of your JRE.